Remove the overly permissive rules

 Earn your next skill badge

-This self-paced lab is part of the Build and Secure Networks in Google Cloud skill badge quest.
-Completing this skill badge quest earns you the badge above, to recognize your achievement.
+This self-paced lab is part of the Build and Secure Networks in Google Cloud skill badge.
+Completing this skill badge earns you the badge above, to recognize your achievement.
 Share your badge on your resume and social platforms, and announce your accomplishment using #GoogleCloudBadge.

 Google Cloud training and certification